Students with Disabilities

 EEFAC meets in September, November, January, March and May during the school year.
 EEFAC offers presentations on a variety of topics of interest to parents.

-Transition is a lifelong process that begins at an early age and continues throughout life.
+Transition improves post-secondary opportunities by planning effectively for students beginning at an early age.
 The Tennessee Department of Education requires that educators implement a formal transition plan for students with disabilities at age 14.
 Metro Nashville Public Schools (MNPS) provides a variety of transition services to students with disabilities.

 Successful transition planning benefits from collaboration among all stakeholders, including the student, family, potential employers, community members, service providers, and the school system.
 By providing students with special education services from age 3 to 21 years old, MNPS is an important part of this process.